Which Moral Influences on European penal and prison policies?

 The JUST_PEN Project aims to analyse the strategies private interest groups use to try to influence European penal and prison policies through notably litigation and judicial complaints lodged with the European Court of Human Rights and the Court of Justice of the European Union.

-Research Framework
+Research Context

-In relying notably on a current national research grant on “the European Human Rights Justice under Moral Influences?”, the JUST_PEN project will analyse whether or not the moral and religious values promoted by these private interest groups have influenced and have even been taken into account or even been adopted by the European penal and prison policies.
+In relying notably on a current national research grant on “the European Human Rights Justice under Moral Influences?”, the JUST_PEN project will analyse whether or not the moral and religious values promoted by these private interest groups have influenced and have even been taken account of or even been adopted by the European penal and prison policies.

 Influence Strategies